This post may contain affiliate links. Please read our disclosure policy.

 Homemade Bourbon Bacon Brittle with toasted pecan and spicy candied bacon is the perfect holiday sweet treat!
-Satisfy all those sweet bacon cravings with Oscar Mayer Bacon!
+Satisfy all those sweet bacon cravings!
 If you’re looking for a recipe that your guests will love during your holiday entertaining, Bourbon Bacon Brittle won’t disappoint!

 It’s that time of year again where holiday entertaining is abound.
 Whether you’re hosting your own gathering or are heading to a potluck holiday party, there isn’t a single head that won’t turn when they see this Bourbon Bacon Brittle!